mcc-us/bookkeeping/_posts/2024-01-02-gaap-assumptions-principles.md

 ### More GAAP

+- The **SEC requires publicly traded companies to comply with GAAP.**
+- GAAP recommends that publicly traded companies have their financial statements audited by independent auditors.

 - GAAP is developed by Financial Accounting Standards Board (FASB).
 - Standards can be changed by petitioning FASB.
 It's more common for the FASB to initiate changes based on research, public input, and emerging issues.
 - **Exposure draft** describes proposed changes, **discussion memorandum** followed by **Accounting standards Codification** implementation
-- The SEC requires **publicly traded companies to comply** with GAAP
-- GAAP recommends that publicly traded companies have their financial statements audited by independent auditors.

 - Auditors produce report on the operation and financial position of the business
 - Audits should be:
   - Timely, accurate and fair